MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-oc-to-csw.md

 ### Add or remove entities in the Customer Service workspace site map

-1. In [Power Apps](https://make.powerapps.com/?cds-app-module-designer.isCustomPageEnabled=true&oneCdsDesigner.enableCustomCanvasPage=true), open the Customer Service workspace app menu, and select **Edit** to open the modern app designer.
+1. In [Power Apps](https://make.powerapps.com/), open the Customer Service workspace app menu, and select **Edit** to open the modern app designer.
-1. Under **Pages**, you'll see two sections:
+1. Under **Pages**, you see the following sections:
-   - **Navigation** - It has the entities which appear on the site map of Customer Service workspace.
+   - **Navigation** has the entities, which appear on the site map of Customer Service workspace.
 Hover over the entity you want to remove, select ellipsis (...), and then select **Remove from navigation**.
-   - **All other pages** - It has the entities which are available in the app but don't appear on the site map of Customer Service workspace.
+   - **All other pages** has the entities, which are available in the app but don't appear on the site map of Customer Service workspace.
 Hover over the entity you want to add, select ellipsis (...), and then select **Add to navigation**.
 1. Select **Save and Publish**.

 ### Add or remove the dashboard in Customer Service workspace

-1. In [Power Apps](https://make.powerapps.com/?cds-app-module-designer.isCustomPageEnabled=true&oneCdsDesigner.enableCustomCanvasPage=true), open the Customer Service workspace app menu, and select **Edit** to open the modern app designer.
+1. In [Power Apps](https://make.powerapps.com/), open the Customer Service workspace app menu, and select **Edit** to open the modern app designer.
-1. From **Pages**, select **New** buttton.
+1. From **Pages**, select **New**.
 1. Select **Dashboard**, and then select **Next**.
 1. Compare the components with the Omnichannel for Customer Service site map, and add or remove components as needed.
-1. Select **Show in navigation** if you want the selected table to appear on site map.
+1. Select **Show in navigation** if you want the selected table to appear on the site map.
 1. Select **Save and Publish**.

 ### Customize the environment in Customer Service workspace